oriuminc/jenkins-inception/README.md

 To Do
 -----

+  - Add and config disk-usage plugin to see how bloated jobs get.
+  - Add [github-oauth plugin][plugin-github-oauth] so that devs can log in with GitHub account so long as they're part of a given GitHub org.
+Currently blocked on next release of dependency, github-api plugin, [as soon as it builds without error][plugin-github-api-build].
   - Change format from HTML to markdown in global Jenkins `config.xml`.
   - Convert chef-solo provisioning steps to rake task.
   - Include a base Drupal install profile to show file structure and